A Homeowner’s Guide to Roof Replacements

 In some cases, homeowners may not have enough equity in their home to enable them to borrow using a home equity line of credit.
 Another option is a FHA Title I Loan, which is funded by the bank of your choice but is insured by the Federal Housing Authority.
 Homeowners who wish to use a FHA Title I Loan will have to fall within certain income guidelines and not all banks will offer FHA loan options.

-Overview of the Basic Components of a Roof
+Basic Parts of a Roof

 Before paying for a roof and a contractor, it is helpful to understand roofing basics.
 Informing yourself will allow you to engage in conversations with suppliers and contractors and communicate clearly about your expectations for the project.
-Continue reading to learn more about the basic components used to build a roof.

 In addition to the structure, sheathing, and covering, a roof also has drainage and flashing which add additional weather resistance.
 Drainage is created when the roof is designed with specific features or slope to allow water to drain quickly off of the roof instead of pooling and increasing the risk of leaks.
 Flashing is constructed from sheet metal which is placed at joints and valleys to add security against water leaks.

-Choosing the Right Materials for Your Roof
+Best Materials for Your Roof

 Selecting the right materials for your roof depends largely on your budget and the aesthetic look you desire for your roof.
 Of course, you will want to carefully consider the durability of each product and how long they will provide you with a strong and reliable roof for your home.
-Continue reading to learn more about different material options available for roof replacements.

-Composite shingles are the most popular material used for roof coverings, and are composed of a thin layer of fiberglass which is surrounding by asphalt and ceramic granules.
+Composite shingles are the most popular material used for roof coverings, and are composed of a thin layer of fiberglass which is surrounded by asphalt and ceramic granules.
 This is the most affordable option for roofing materials and is known for being durable to the wear and tear caused by sunlight, rain, and strong winds.
 Architectural shingles are a type of composite asphalt shingles with a heavier weight, making them a little more expensive and long lasting.

 Metal Panels or Shingles